What Is Applied Psychology?

 According to the Bureau of Labor Statistics, most graduates of a psychology bachelor’s degree program work in industries unrelated to psychology, such as sales, business, and education.[ii]
 In fact, an undergraduate degree in psychology can teach you things that can be handy in any profession, such as writing clearly and organizing complex thoughts.
 Some students earn their undergraduate degree in psychology and go on to earn a master's degree in another field.

-In addition to the traditional Bachelor’s degree in Psychology offered on our Main Campus, GMercyU recently launched the Bachelor of Science in Applied Psychology (BSAP).
-The BSAP is an online, accelerated degree completion program that is offered through the School of Graduate and Professional Studies.
-The BSAP program specifically focuses on how to put psychological theory and techniques to work on a practical, day-to-day level.
+A bachelor's degree in applied psychology typically focuses on how to put psychological theory and techniques to work on a practical, day-to-day level.
 The goal is to produce professionals who can improve performance, strengthen group dynamics, and build strong client relationships in any context.

-The skills and concepts you learn in the BSAP include:
+The skills and concepts you learn will likely include:

 - Conflict resolution